RedhawkSDR/redhawksdr.github.io/content/manual/logging/logging-within-a-resource.md

 where `<logger>` is the logger instance that should publish the message.

-The following example adds `DEBUG`-level logging messages to the logger `my_logger`.
+The following example adds `DEBUG`-level logging messages to the logger, `my_logger`.

 ```c++
     RH_DEBUG(this->my_logger, "example log message");